OpenCyphal/yakut/README.md

 By default, Yakut does not support joysticks or MIDI controllers (this feature is described below in section [Publishing messages](#publishing-messages)).
 To enable the support for input devices, install the optional dependency: **`pip install yakut[joystick]`**.
-GNU/Linux users will need to also install: SDL2, libjack (with headers), libasound2 (with headers).
+GNU/Linux users will need to also install: [SDL2](https://libsdl.org), possibly libjack (with headers), possibly libasound2 (with headers).

 Afterward do endeavor to read the docs: **`yakut --help`**